riccardomerolla/riccardomerolla.github.io/_posts/2014-09-15-first-commit.md

 published: true
 ---

+This is my new blog hosted on [Github Pages](https://pages.github.com/)!

 >&quot;Chuck Norris's first program was kill -9.&quot;
 ><small><cite title="Plato">Chuck Norris</cite></small>

-This is my new blog hosted on Github-pages!
+The old one was on [Blogspot](http://riccardomerolla.blogspot.it/)...